WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

     /** The media type being searched */
     mediaType: MediaType;
   };
+  /**
-  /** The user clicks one of the buttons to copy the media attribution */
+   * Description: The user clicks one of the buttons to copy the media attribution
+   * Questions:
+   *   - How often do users use our attribution tool?
+   *   - Which format is the most popular?
+   */
   COPY_ATTRIBUTION: {
     /** The unique ID of the media */
     id: string;